rustasync/team/async-book/src/execution/wakeups.md

 `LocalWaker` and `Waker` types.

 Each time a future is polled, it is polled as part of a "task".
-Tasks are top-level futures that track readiness and can schedule themselves to be polled by an executor.
+Tasks are the top-level futures that have been submitted to an executor.

 `LocalWaker` and `Waker` each provide a `wake()` method that can be used to tell the executor that their associated task should be awoken.
 When `wake()` is